You’re getting older.

 Welcome to the official start of middle age.

-A combination of more time sitting at a desk job, hormonal changes, and a naturally occurring muscle mass loss — with men dropping 5 to 8 percent of their muscle mass every decade after they turn 40 — makes for a slower metabolism and the seemingly inevitable middle-aged paunch, increasing the chances for a bad lower back.
+A combination of more time sitting at a desk job, hormonal changes, and a naturally occurring muscle mass loss — with men dropping of their muscle mass every decade after they turn 40 — makes for a slower metabolism and the seemingly inevitable middle-aged paunch, increasing the chances for a bad lower back.

 On top of that, your fat distribution will change internally, putting additional weight on and around your organs and increasing the risks of heart disease, diabetes, and cancer.